Dory Funk Jr.: World Wrestling Federation (1986)

 In 1986, Dory (renamed "Hoss") made his WWF debut in a team alongside his brother Terry.
 The brothers performed at WrestleMania 2 defeating the Junkyard Dog and Tito Santana.
 Terry left the WWF shortly after WrestleMania, but Dory remained, mostly tagging with storyline brother Jimmy Jack Funk, who in truth had no relation to the Funk family.
 They were managed by Jimmy Hart.
 He would feud with Junkyard Dog.
 They feuded with The British Bulldogs.
-Funk wrestled his last WWF match to Pedro Morales at the Sam Muchunik Memorial Tournament on August 29.
+Funk wrestled his last WWF match losing to Pedro Morales at the Sam Muchnick Memorial Tournament on August 29.

 World Wrestling Council and various promotions (1987–1989)

 On September 20, 1987, he and Terry teamed up and lost to The Road Warriors by disqualification at World Wrestling Council 14th Anversario in Bayamón, Puerto Rico.
-On February 27, 1988, Funk participated in World Wrestling Council's La Copa Gillette tournament beating Bruiser Brody in the first round but later that day he lost to Carlos Colon in the quarter finals.
+On February 27, 1988, Funk participated in World Wrestling Council's La Copa Gillette tournament beating Bruiser Brody in the first round but later that day he lost to Carlos Colon in the quarter-finals.
 On April 11, 1988, he lost to Jerry Lawler by count out at Continental Wrestling Association in Memphis, Tennessee.
 He reunited with Terry at World Wrestling Alliance defeating Doug Somers and Gary Young on February 2, 1989, in Kansas City, Kansas.